 So, if you are seeking for a on-site/remote german/english speaking software engineer, don’t hesitate to reach out to me.
 I want to work with you on your web, mobile or embedded applications.

 Does your application need more contributing developers?
-In the past, I have collected enough knowledge to work efficiently in large code bases with different workflows and tools.
+In the past, I have collected enough knowledge to work efficiently in large code bases with a team and different workflows and tools.
 I would want to be invested in your project, to learn about it, but also to earn my share.
-The other way around, you get a reliable developer who is eager to have an impact in your tech stack and team.
+The other way around, you get a reliable developer who is eager to have an impact in your tech stack and is keen to work with your team.

 Does your company want to get involved in open source to attract potential candidates for your development department?
 I can help you to spot and extract potential features from your code base and enable everyone to use it as an open source library.
 Open sourcing makes companies attractive for candidates, because you as a company give something back to the community.

-In addition, I would consider other opportunities, too, which would enable me to learn about one of the following things.
+In addition, I would consider other opportunities, too, which would enable me to dive deeper into the following topics.
 They are not in a particular order, but the ones with the exclamation point would be most interesting for me:

 - Python (!)